pbanaszkiewicz/Vim-dotfiles/README.md

 Then run `install.sh` from within `$HOME/vimconfig` directory.

-If you are going to use Python syntax checking on-the-fly, you ougth to install Python package `pyflakes`:http://pypi.python.org/pypi/pyflakes
+If you are going to use Python syntax checking on-the-fly, you ougth to install Python package `pyflakes` (http://pypi.python.org/pypi/pyflakes)

-If you are going to display functions, variables, classes, class methods and so on, you ougth to install `ctags` application.
+If you are going to display functions, variables, classes, class methods and so on, you ougth to install `ctags` package for your distribution.

 Updating
 --------